 The guides are also fresh at the start of the day, which translates to better, energetic tours and detailed answers.

 If you want to dodge the crowd entirely, any date between January 8th and 23rd March will be the best time to visit Barcelona Aquarium.

-If you are visiting Barcelona in winter, the best time to visit the Barcelona Aquarium will be the days when outdoors fun isn’t possible because of the cold.
+If you are in Barcelona during the winter months, the best time to visit the Barcelona Aquarium will be the days when outdoors fun isn’t possible because of the cold.

 How long does Barcelona Aquarium take?

-Once you are inside the aquarium, you can stay for on for as long as you want.
+Once you are inside the aquarium, you can stay on for as long as you want.

-To have a satisfying tour of Barcelona Aquarium, you will need at least 2 hours.
+To have a satisfying tour of Barcelona Aquarium, you will need at least two hours.

 If you are travelling with a couple of kids, you may want to add another half hour and make it 2 and a half hours.

 This is one of the largest and most-renowned Aquariums in the world.